mcaliman/mcaliman.github.io/_posts/en/java/2025-09-07-developing-secure-java-ee-applications-2-understanding-common-threats-en.md

         * Jakarta Security API (JSR 375+)
         * Standard API Usage

-### 2.3 Cross-Site Scripting (XSS) etc…
+### 2.3 Cross-Site Scripting (XSS) etc.
 * Reflected, Stored, and DOM-based XSS.
 How they affect EE web applications
-    * Cross-Site Scripting (XSS) attacks exploit vulnerabilities in web applications by injecting Cross-Site Scripting (XSS) attacks exploit vulnerabilities in web applications by injecting malicious scripts into pages viewed by other users, affecting their experience and potentially compromising their data.
+    * Cross-Site Scripting (XSS) attacks exploit vulnerabilities in web applications by injecting malicious scripts into pages viewed by other users, affecting their experience and potentially compromising their data.
     * Reflected XSS occurs when an attacker uses a malicious link or form to inject a script, which is then reflected back to the victim's browser.
     * Stored XSS happens when an attacker injects a malicious script into the application's